OpenBCI/Documentation/website/docs/Examples/Video_Experiment.md

 ---
 id: VideoExperiment
-title: Puppies and Kittens Experiment
+title: Trigger Addition
 ---
-# OpenBCI_Experiment
+# Trigger Addition

 Welcome to the OpenBCI Puppies and Kittens Experiment designed by Fan Li.